Delta elite status 2021 review — plus a generous status extension due to COVID-19

 - Partner airline benefits like preferred seats, priority boarding, priority baggage handling and lounge access

 - Waived fees for same-day confirmed and standby flight changes

 - Expedited baggage service

-You’ll earn more points per $1 spent on Delta flights and your first class and Comfort+ upgrades will happen three days before your flight departs.
+You’ll earn more points per dollar spent on Delta flights and your first class and Comfort+ upgrades will happen three days before your flight departs.

 Plus, if you conclude your business before your scheduled time, you can head to the airport and fly standby on an earlier flight for free.

 Delta Medallion® Platinum elite status

-You’ll eventually attain Platinum elite status, which comes with all the benefits of Silver and Gold, plus:
+Platinum elite status comes with all the benefits of Silver and Gold, plus:

 - 9 Delta miles per dollar spent on Delta flights

 - First-class upgrades — Five days before departure

 - Delta Comfort+ upgrades — after ticketing

 - Waived award redeposit and reissue fees

 - 1 Choice Benefit of a Sky Club membership, four regional upgrade certificates, 20,000 bonus miles, gift card or the ability to gift Silver elite status

 At this level, you can select a Choice Benefit, including unlimited access to the Sky Club lounges every time you fly or regional upgrades.

 Your first-class upgrades will clear a full business week before you fly and you don’t have to worry if you need to cancel an award ticket because there are no fees.

 Delta Medallion® Diamond elite status

 This is Delta’s highest tier.
 You’ve flown with Delta a lot, and they’re happy to reward you for all that flying.
 You’ll get everything mentioned before, and these extras:

-- 11 Delta miles per $1 spent on Delta flights
+- 11 Delta miles per dollar spent on Delta flights

 - First-class upgrades — Five days before departure with highest priority boarding

 - 3 Choice Benefits of a Sky Club membership, four global upgrade certificates or eight regional upgrade certificates or two global and four regional upgrade certificates, 25,000 bonus miles, gift card or the ability to gift Gold elite status

 - Free CLEAR membership